dianatataru/ancestryinference_workflow/README.md

 ### 3. Variant Calling and Read Counting

 Joint variant calling across all samples with bcftools, then reads matching each parental allele at ancestry informative sites are counted from a samtools mpileup file for each hybrid individual.
-Note, this script calls ```vcf_to_counts_non-colinear_DTv2.pl```
+Note, this script calls ```vcf_to_counts_non-colinear_DTv2.pl```.
+Input files are each of the ${SAMPLE}.par${P}.sorted.pass.unique.bam files, which are merged by parental species' genome, and output files are hybrid1 vcf counts and .bed files for each parent (3 total).
+This script will be called ```varcall_readcount_DT.sh```.

 ```
 #!/bin/bash